SAP: Finances

-In 2020 SAP announced that together with Wipro it will co-develop and market "solutions for the retail and fashion industry."

-Organization
+The key trends for SAP are (as at the financial year ending 31 March):

+Corporate structure and ownership

+SAP had the following ownership structure in early 2024:

-SAP uses a two-tier structure of boards, with an executive board and a supervisory board.
-In October 2019, Jennifer Morgan and Christian Klein were appointed as co-CEOs of SAP.
-In April 2020, it was announced that Jennifer Morgan will leave SAP and Christian Klein will continue to operate as the sole CEO, citing that the current environment of the COVID-19 recession requires "companies to take swift, determined action which is best supported by a very clear leadership structure".
+SAP uses a two-tier structure of boards with an executive board and a supervisory board.
+In October 2019 Jennifer Morgan and Christian Klein were appointed as co-CEOs of SAP.
+In April 2020 it was announced that Jennifer Morgan will leave SAP and Christian Klein will continue to operate as the sole CEO, citing that the current environment of the COVID-19 recession requires "companies to take swift, determined action which is best supported by a very clear leadership structure".

 The majority of the company's employees are in Germany and United States.
 About 20,000 employees are based in Germany and about 19,311 employees are based in the United States.

-In 2022, 45 employee representatives were elected to the SAP SE Works Council, including 15 candidates from the Ver.di and IG Metall trade union lists.
+45 employee representatives were elected in 2022 to the SAP SE Works Council, including 15 candidates from the Ver.di and IG Metall trade union lists.
 They represent 17,000 employees of Germany.

 Headquarters is responsible for overall management as well as core engineering activities related to product development.
 Worldwide customer support is not provided by the field organizations but by a unified organization called Active Global Support (AGS).

-SAP Labs

-SAP Labs are research and development locations that develop and improve SAP core products.
-SAP Labs are strategically located in high-tech clusters around the globe.

-The four most prominent labs of SAP SE are located in Germany, Japan, Israel and the US.
-Labs Walldorf was founded in 1972 and became SAP's primary location.
-At the beginning, the focus of SAP's expansion was entering highly developed IT markets; in 1993, Palo Alto became a part of SAP Labs.
-Aiming to acquire talented employees, SAP opened another lab in Bangalore in 2003.

-SAP Labs in Czech Republic, Slovakia and Poland were established in 2016.
-The lab in India is SAP's largest outside Germany as of 2016.

-In order to manage SAP Labs, SAP Labs Network (SLN) was created.
-SLN is a global unit that manages regional Labs and shares best business practices.
-It coordinates and distributes development projects among individual SAP Labs locations, accelerates product delivery, gives SAP full access to talent, and drives SAP corporate strategy regarding innovation and business growth.

-Philanthropic efforts

-SAP has donated several millions of dollars to a variety of global health causes including the Product Red campaign and the Global Fund.
-In addition, SAP has distributed free software in South Africa as part of an effort towards developing future markets there.
 The company also encourages employees to volunteer through social sabbaticals, sending teams of people to different countries to aid non-profits.
 SAP employees have volunteered in China, India, Brazil, and South Africa.